akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 Java
 :  @@snip [BasicClusterExampleTest.java](/akka-cluster-typed/src/test/java/jdocs/akka/cluster/typed/BasicClusterExampleTest.java) { #join-seed-nodes }

+The list of seed node addresses has the same semantics as for the configured `seed-nodes` and the the underlying implementation of the process is the same, see @ref:[Joining configured seed nodes](#joining-configured-seed-nodes).

 When joining to seed nodes you should not include the node itself except for the node that is supposed to be the first seed node that is bootstrapping the cluster, which should be placed first in the parameter to the programmatic